 - Start Today

-To create a podcast, you only need:
+To start a podcast, as a bare minimum, you only need to:

 This guide will cover this in a lot more detail later but for now, if you’re confused, don’t be.

 Podcasts can be played one of two ways.
 The first is to simply stream or download the podcast from the RSS feed either in a feed reader like Feedly or on the blog/website itself where the podcast is hosted or embedded.
-Here’s an example of an embedded podcast that is hosted on SoundCloud for the Shopify Masters podcast.
+Here’s an example of an embedded podcast that is hosted on Simplecast for the Shopify Masters podcast.

 The other way is to use a player, such as iTunes or Pocket Casts, load up the RSS feed into the player and play any of the episodes in the feed on a device, such as a smartphone or tablet.
 These are sometimes called “podcatchers”.
 Podcast players sync the data from RSS feeds of the podcast’s website to give a listing of episodes, show data (such as episode name and shownotes), artwork and a link to the show file (usually an .MP3).